What Is Multiple Sclerosis?

 multiple sclerosis

-Also known as MS, multiple sclerosis is a disease which affects the central nervous system.
-The body’s immune system essentially attacks the brain, spinal cord, and optic nerves.
-Scientists are still not completely sure what causes the body to react this way, and symptoms are unpredictable.
+Also known as MS, multiple sclerosis is a disease that affects the central nervous system.
+The body’s immune system attacks the brain, spinal cord, and optic nerves.
+Scientists are still unsure what causes the body to react this way, and symptoms are unpredictable.

 What It Is and Who It Affects

-In someone who suffers from multiple sclerosis, the immune system damages the myelin, which protects the nerve fibers of the central nervous system.
+Those who suffer from multiple sclerosis have an immune system that damages the myelin, which protects the nerve fibers of the central nervous system.
 The myelin then scars (sclerosis).
 When myelin is destroyed, the nerve pathway from your body to your brain and spinal cord is disrupted.
 Although the cause is unknown, researchers have found a few factors that may increase the likelihood of developing the disease.
 Doctors diagnose twice as many women as men, and usually between the ages of 20 and 40.
 Family history, being Caucasian, and having an existing autoimmune disease (such as Type 1 diabetes) also raises your chances of developing multiple sclerosis.

 Symptoms of MS